NGloni515/github-challenge/README.md

 npm install
 ```

+Them, update the Github key with the one shared in the email

-Then, run the development server:
+Finally, run the development server:

 ```bash
 npm run dev